Police van: Black Maria

-They caught him with a gun

-No need for the Black Maria

-Goodbye to the Brixton sun"The song refers to the London police tendency of using citizen possession of a firearm to justify use of lethal force, therefore "No need for the Black Maria", ie. no need to arrange for transporting anyone to jail because the police won't be making any attempt to bring them in alive.
+The song refers to the London police's tendency of using a citizen's possession of a firearm to justify use of lethal force, meaning that there would be no need to arrange transportation to custody.

 Use of vans

 Individual police stations may have a van for the accommodation of prisoners and transportation of officers.
 The Metropolitan Police Service in England makes extensive use of these, particularly among the Territorial Support Group, which carries out public order duties and adapts the vans to carry riot protection equipment.

 Police vans may have a flip down wire shield across the windscreen, which helps prevent projectiles from damaging the vehicle.

 Many forces now differentiate between a "Carrier"—a vehicle used for Public Order situations and therefore equipped with shields etc.—and what is commonly known as a "Cub Van", a small van with a cage in the back.

 Some police departments, such as the Baltimore Police Department and Philadelphia Police Department, have been accused of braking abruptly or steering sharply in order to inflict injuries on unbuckled prisoners, a technique called a "rough ride".
 Most notably, Freddie Gray allegedly died as a result of such a ride in 2015.
 Other prisoners have received large settlements after becoming paralyzed during transportation in police vans.